 As far as I know, China hasn't begun making knockoffs of these 4x5 inch square watercolor palettes yet, and they're rather hard to find.
 Schmincke doesn't sell this tin empty but instead offers it only once or twice a year as an "anniversary" or "limited edition" set.

 The bonus of the limited availability is that the palettes are usually fairly priced and come stocked with Schmincke watercolors.
 When the Daler-Rowney tin (above) wouldn't work as a replacement for my 18-color palette, I ended up purchasing this one in a set from Jackson's Art.
-In the States, Wet Paint often carries them (there's a set available now for pre-order), and sometimes one will crop up on eBay.
+In the States, Wet Paint often carries them, and sometimes one will crop up on eBay.

 Like all Schmincke tins, I love it.
 They really are the best for several reasons—they're extremely durable and, even without the insert, pans slip right in at the perfect size and height.